dorawyy/Jasmine/README.md

 * Now you have a built Doop_Jasmine setup in the container.
 In the container, you can further run bash commands mentioned in the following sections to reproduce experiments of the paper.

-### Reproduce Paper Section 5.2 Results
+### 2. Reproduce Paper Section 5.2 Results on Doop

 This table mainly shows the improvement of Jasmine's detection ability of JackEE, including TABLE II and Fig.4.

-#### 1.1.1 JackEE, Default and Jasmine use context-insensitive analysis (corresponding to ID-1-EntryPoint, ID-4-SpringAOP, ID-7-Reachable  Methods, ID-8-Application Edges)
+#### 2.1 JackEE, Default and Jasmine use context-insensitive analysis (corresponding to ID-1-EntryPoint, ID-4-SpringAOP, ID-7-Reachable  Methods, ID-8-Application Edges)

 * In the docker container, run the following command.